CleanDIFT: Diffusion Features without Noise: Experiments

 \paragraph{Results} We first compare our extracted features to DIFT~\cite{tang_emergent_2023}, an approach that detects semantic correspondences using standard diffusion features.
-Substituting these with our CleanDIFT features yields a performance increase of $1.79$ percentage points for $\text{PCK}_{\text{img}}$ and $1.86$ percentage points for $\text{PCK}_{\text{bbox}}$.
+Substituting these with our CleanDIFT features yields a performance increase of $1.79$ absolute percentage points for $\text{PCK}_{\text{img}}$ and $1.86$ percentage points for $\text{PCK}_{\text{bbox}}$.
 Notably, DIFT averages the extracted feature maps across 8 different noise samples.
-Without this averaging over noise samples, our performance gain is even larger.
-This indicates that our feature extraction model learns more than a mere averaging over the noise in the diffusion model's feature maps.
+Without this averaging over noise samples, our performance gain is even larger (2.81 PCK@$\alpha_\textrm{img}$ gain).
+This indicates that our feature extraction model learns more than a mere averaging over the noise in the diffusion model's feature maps (see \cref{fig:correspondence-examples} and \cref{sec:supp-add-qual} for examples).
 We present an extended version of the time-step dependent performance analysis conducted by~\cite{tang_emergent_2023} in~\cref{fig:correspondences-over-timesteps}: We evaluate the diffusion model's performance for different timesteps $t$ in two settings.
 In the first setting, we provide the diffusion model with a noisy input image $\x_t$ as usual.
 In the second setting, we demonstrate that feeding the clean image along with a non-zero timestep is not a viable solution to obtain meaningful features: We provide the diffusion model with the clean input image $\x_0$ for all timesteps $t$.
 We observe that the model's performance for the clean input image degrades faster and has a lower peak than for the noisy input.
 This is to be expected, as the diffusion model was trained on noisy images, not clean images.
-Our CleanDIFT features are timestep-independent and significantly outperform the standard diffusion features, even after tuning for an optimal noising timestep.
+Importantly, our CleanDIFT features are timestep-independent and consistently outperform standard diffusion features, even when the latter are optimized for the best-performing timestep.
+We further observe that this advantage generalizes effectively to other backbones, such as DiTs~\cite{peebles2023scalable} (see~\cref{tab:supp:more-backbones}).